 Can children sign up for a borrower card?

-Young adults aged 15 to 17 can apply for a Free Junior Library Card with an adult guarantor’s endorsement.
-Please see the Borrowing page to find the details.
+High school students can apply for a Free Junior Library Card with an adult guarantor’s endorsement.

 Will you send me books I want to borrow?

 Can I borrow a DVD to screen to the public for free?

 No. None of our DVDs and Videotapes are licensed for screening outside of a domestic household – even if you don’t charge any fees to the audience.
 Please contact the DVD distributor directly to arrange a screening licence.
 Schools in Australia can rely on Section 28 of the Copyright Act to screen a video program in class for non-profit instruction (conditions apply).
 Please read the information sheet compiled by Australian Copyright Council if you need further information on this subject.

 What kinds of resources are available in the collection?

 Chiefly print books related to Japan (text may be in English and/or Japanese).
 Other target areas cover Japanese-language textbooks, reference books on teaching language, JLPT study guides, manga, Japanese music CD, Japanese film/anime DVD published in Australia.

 What facilities are available in the library?

 - Self-help photocopier.
 Charges from 10c per b&w, A4 side.
 Reasonable restraint must be exercised regarding Copyright protected material.
 The intent of photocopying must be in line with “Fair Dealing for purpose of research and study” which is set out in the section 40 of The Copyright Act 1968.